 With all the negative and positive commotion surrounding the Crypto market – it still begs the question, for those still curious.
 What does it take to engage in the trading of Cryptocurrency?

-In addition, as with trading traditional fiat currencies, the price is purely determined by good old supply and demand for the currency and monitored by the availability versus volume traded.
+As with trading traditional fiat currencies, the price is purely determined by good old supply and demand for the currency and monitored by the availability versus volume traded.

 It is therefore just a medium between traders where they can set limit orders to buy/sell Bitcoins for a certain price.